AdlyRadwika/Hawan/README.md

 # Hawan

-You can check weather forecast [here!](https://adlyradwika.github.io/Hawan/index.html)
+You can check weather forecast [here!](https://adlyradwika.github.io/Hawan/index.html) It is inspired from Visual Crossing and BMKG website.

 # Features